 You can speed up your website by using any of these WordPress image optimization plugins.

-If you’re not already saving photographs that are optimized for the web.
-You should start today.
+Suppose you’re not already saving photographs that are optimized for the web.
+It would be best if you started today.
 It will make a significant difference in the speed of your site, and your users will appreciate it.